Understanding Hyperthyroidism

 - Radioactive Iodine Therapy: This treatment involves ingesting radioactive iodine to destroy thyroid cells, decreasing the gland’s hormone production.
 It’s a commonly preferred method for long-term resolution.

 If you experience any of the symptoms described, book an appointment with Dr Vikram Sonawane, an experienced Endocrinologist at Harmony Thyroid Endocrinology and Diabetes Centre.
-He is well-versed in hyperthyroidism and can provide expert treatment for thyroid disorders.
+He is well-versed in both hyperthyroidism and hypothyroidism, offering expert treatment for thyroid disorders.

 References: